-Not only can the performance of a push-up be difficult and intimidating for beginners, but it is also uncomfortable, even dangerous to practice if you suffer from shoulder or back pain.
+Not only can the performance of a push-up be difficult and intimidating for beginners or those over 50 or 60, but it is also uncomfortable, even dangerous to practice if you suffer from shoulder pain or back pain.

 There are many arm movements that can be substituted for push-ups that work the same muscles.
 The key to doing push-up alternatives is to engage the correct muscles with proper form.